-There have been just six different Stanley Cup winners in the last 10 years with the Blackhawks winning thrice, and the Penguins and Kings each winning twice.
-Since the canceled 2004-05 season, there have been nine different teams raise the Cup.
+There have been just seven different Stanley Cup winners since 2009 with the Blackhawks winning thrice, the Penguins winning three times and Kings winning twice.

 NHL playoffs odds: How to bet the Stanley Cup Playoffs

-NHL playoffs odds and futures lines have been adjusted throughout the year after opening last offseason.
+NHL playoffs odds and futures lines opened last offseason and have been adjusted throughout the year.
 Odds have risen and fallen to reflect the standings as underdogs and favorites change place amid losing and winning streaks.
-The sportsbooks have now reset those odds for the unprecedented 24-team format.

 Game lines will include over/unders for goal totals typically ranging from 5 to 6,.5 with odds typically from -120 to +120 on either side.
 A spread or puck line of +/- 1.5 will handicap the favorites by asking if they’ll win by 1 or more goals.
 Odds are commonly set at -110 for both teams, whereas a moneyline could price the favorites at a much chalkier -250 with an underdog at +200 or higher to win the game outright.

 Player props will be released closer to the beginning of the postseason.
 These will include a pool of contenders to win the Conn Smythe Trophy as MVP of the playoffs.
 Odds can range from +100 to +10000 and will reflect both a player’s point production and abilities, and the chances of his team winning the Stanley Cup.
-Game props will ask simple Yes/No questions such as whether they’ll score a goal or be expressed as an over/under line for how many shots on goal they’ll register or saves a goalie will make.
+Game props will ask simple Yes/No questions such as whether they’ll score a goal.
+There can also be an over/under line for how many shots on goal they’ll register or saves a goalie will make.